oskarradon/lift-off-2020/README.md

   - [x] Test on mobile
   - [x] Button hover animation
   - [x] Menu height if mobile browser bottom bar is showing - it updates on scroll up which is ugly but that's ok
+- [ ] Drop down menu is being forced to scroll @ large vw